Air National Guard: Siege of the Haditha Dam

 As operations began, Army Rangers embarked on a mission to protect the Haditha Dam from being destroyed by Iraqi forces.
 The Rangers expected the operation to last approximately 24 hours.
 Instead it took them more than 12 days.
 The dam is a critical source of water and electrical in western Iraq.
 If the Iraqis succeeded in blowing up the dam, the releasing waters would flood the down-river areas, causing a humanitarian and environmental disaster.

 The Rangers expected the dam to be well defended.
 In preparation for the assault on the dam, fighters assigned to the 410th Air Expeditionary Wing (410 AEW) conducted preparatory air strikes against Iraqi forces in the dam's vicinity.
 Air support for Special Forces in the battle came from various coalition aircraft including U.S. Army Special Operations Aviation units.
 However, that battle became one of the defining operations for the AEW, and in particular, Air National Guard pilots.
 The 410th was responsible for providing combat search and rescue capability for western and central Iraq.
 During the month-long air campaign over the western Iraqi desert, the A-10 and F-16 Air National Guard pilots assigned to the AEW were involved in countless missions supporting Special Forces teams in need of close air support.
-The highly experienced Air National Guard pilots assigned to the AEW, especially the A-10 pilots, helped insure the successful employment of close air support for friendly forces fighting to retain the Haditha Dam.
+The highly experienced Air National Guard pilots assigned to the AEW, especially the A-10 pilots, helped ensure the successful employment of close air support for friendly forces fighting to retain the Haditha Dam.

 AH-6 helicopters of the U.S. Army's 160th Special Operations Aviation Regiment and F-16s from the 410 AEW provided air cover as the Rangers took their convoy to Haditha.
 During the night of 1 April 2003, with support from the 410th, the Rangers seized the dam, a power station, and a transformer yard while facing light to moderate enemy resistance.
 Several Iraqis were killed and wounded; others, including 25 civilian workers, were taken prisoner.
 As daylight broke over the dam, the Rangers began taking increasing enemy fire from the south as well as coordinated attacks at both ends of the dam.
 Although the Rangers repelled the initial assault, Iraqi counterattacks continued with heavy mortar and artillery shells that rained down on the Rangers.
 Fortunately, the Rangers had ample air support from the 410th which attacked several mortar positions.
 Even without the protection of darkness, the Air National Guard A-10s attacked numerous enemy positions.
 At nightfall the Iraqis resumed their attacks against the Rangers, but once again close air supported the U.S. forces.
 A single bomb obliterated the attackers and shattered every window in the dam complex.
 Nevertheless, the siege continued for ten more days.